tm-sm/TPE-SO/README.md

 In this current phase of the project, we are concentrating on the following key features:

-- **Memory Manager:** Implementing a memory management system for efficient allocation and deallocation of memory resources.
+- **Memory Manager:** Implementing a memory management system for allocation and deallocation of dynamic memory.

 - **Multi-Process System:** Developing the infrastructure for managing multiple processes, enabling concurrent execution.